 How does the Course Evaluation Process work?

 The chairperson of each academic department will review your transcripts and evaluate which courses meet the above requirements for credit.
 This evaluation process typically takes 2-3 weeks.
 Occasionally, course descriptions and course syllabi are required.
-If so, this will be noted on the Transfer Credit Evaluation (TCE) sheet that you receive with your acceptance package.
-(Note: Course descriptions will be required for all courses completed outside of the United States.
-Please refer to #6 on the application process page.)
+If so, this will be noted on the Preliminary Transfer Credit Evaluation (TCE) sheet that you receive from the Office of Admission with your acceptance package.
 You should provide these documents as soon as possible to expedite the course evaluation process.
 If additional courses are completed after admission, these will also be considered for credit upon submission of an updated transcript.
 Should additional credit be awarded, you will receive an updated Transfer Credit Evaluation Worksheet.

 How should I prepare for orientation and course registration?